RubenOAlvarado/algorithms/isUnique/README.md

 # Is Unique Characters

 ## Problem Statement
 Implement an algorithm to determine if a string has all unique characters.
-What if you cannot use additional data structures?

 ## Algorithm
 1. Create an empty object or set to keep track of characters.